chateaux/gamblingtec-rng/README.md

 The Fisher-Yates shuffle is an algorithm for generating a random permutation of a finite sequence.
 In this example we use it to shuffle a deck of cards!

+## Clubs, Diamonds, Hearts, Spades game
+Player slects a suit, we then shuffle the cards, pick a random card and if the suit matches, the player wins.

+## Test scaled data
+A utility to test lottery related scaled data.
+Select the pools min and max values, how many numbers should be selected, and how many times.
+The method will run this test and store the result in a file which can be used for testing purposes.

 ## Need to certify your games for a gambling license?
 If you use this library it can be certified for remote gambling purposes, in order to do so, please make sure you do not modify the GamblingTecRNG.php file.